JhonaCodes/result_controller/README.md

 The Result Controller library promotes a functional approach to error handling:

 1. **Explicit Error Types**: All possible errors are represented in the return type
-2. **No Surprise Exceptions**: Operations return errors rather than throwing exceptions
+2. **No Surprise Exceptions**: Operations return errors instead of throwing exceptions
-3. **Error Context Preservation**: Stack traces and original errors are maintained
+3. **Error Context Preservation**: Maintains stack traces and original errors
-4. **Composable Operations**: Chain operations together with proper error handling
+4. **Composable Operations**: Chain operations with appropriate error handling
 5. **Typed Error Handling**: Different error types for different contexts

-## Contribution
+## Contributing

 Contributions are welcome!
 If you have ideas for new features or improvements, please open an [issue](https://github.com/jhonacodes/result_controller/issues) or submit a pull request.